Frequently Asked Questions

 Have you shot at my venue?
 Would you like to meet me there to scout it out?

-I have photographed many weddings throughout Wisconsin and Northern Illinois.
+I have photographed many weddings throughout Wisconsin and Northern Illinois, you can see a list and sample photos here.
 There are a few that I've been to many times - but please know, that there is not a whole lot of advantage of having worked at your chosen venue before.
 Scouting out a location before the event day is also not incredibly beneficial.
 Day light conditions can be different, weather different, set up/decor different.
 If I'm focused on getting A, B, C photos at A, B, C, locations, I may miss what is actually happening right in front of me.
 I am a documentary-inspired photographer.
 I prefer to approach every event & scene as something new and exciting, looking for how I can best tell the story of YOUR moment.

 Do you attend rehearsals?